GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/05-wsgi-application.md

-For a WSGI application, we therefore need a more complicated wrapper to be able track HTTP requests.
+For a WSGI application, we therefore need a more complicated wrapper to be able to track HTTP requests.
 Such a wrapper can be found in `~/exercises/hello-world-v3/metrics.py`.

 ```editor:open-file
 file: ~/exercises/hello-world-v3/metrics.py